-The research objective of my project is to develop a theory of the ways that scientific inquiries and human values mutually impact one another, and the implications of those interactions for science policy.
-My research will draw on a growing literature in science and technology studies about the interactions of science, values, and politics, and it will engage with the science and values debate within philosophy of science over whether there is a normative role for values in science, and if so, what it is.
-On that basis, I will develop an account of the role that values can and should play in various stages of scientific inquiry (common to the natural, social, medical, and engineering sciences), based in part on analyses of cases where they do play such a role (especially in the history of psychology and the history of physics) and on normative arguments about what is necessary for the production of objective, reliable, scientific knowledge as well as the conditions of justice and morality in scientific research.
-I will also examine the ways in which the processes and results of scientific inquiry have and rightly ought to have an influence on our values.
+The objective of this research project is to develop a theory of the ways that scientific inquiries and human values mutually impact one another, and the implications of those interactions for science policy.
+Our research will draw on a growing literature in science and technology studies about the interactions of science, values, and politics, and it will engage with the science and values debate within philosophy of science over whether there is a normative role for values in science, and if so, what it is.
+On that basis, we will develop an account of the role that values can and should play in various stages of scientific inquiry (common to the natural, social, medical, and engineering sciences), based in part on analyses of cases where they do play such a role and on normative arguments about what is necessary for the production of objective, reliable, scientific knowledge as well as the conditions of justice and morality in scientific research.
+We will also examine the ways in which the processes and results of scientific inquiry have and rightly ought to have an influence on our values.
 Such an understanding is necessary for an adequate account of the interactions between science and politics.
 The ultimate aim of the project is to provide a more unified, adequate, and engaged account of the role of science in democratic politics that is applicable to questions such as the ideal social agenda for science, public and corporate funding of science, the politicization of science, legal restrictions on scientific inquiry, evidence-based policy, the role of science advisors, and other related problems.

 Project Leader: Magdalena Grohman